sessionboy/apollo/docs/source/platform/schema-validation.md

 };
 ```

-> To prevent code duplication, the resolver logic can be shared between the two fields:
+> To prevent code duplication, the resolver logic can be shared between the two fields

-<h3 id="deprecating">Deprecating a field</h3>
+<h3 id="deprecating">Deprecating the field</h3>

 The previous tactic works well to avoid breaking changes, however consumers don't know to switch to the new field name.
 To solve this problem and signal the switch, the GraphQL specification provides a built-in `@deprecated` schema directive (sometimes called decorators in other languages):